tgayvert/saucerful-of-secrets/README.md

 .aws/credentials - Contains a generated AWS key that was deactivated before committed.
 The AKIA pattern in the key id should trigger a good detection tool that this is an aws IAM user, as should the pattern of the secret access key.

+10/29/2021 - Added another key, which is already decommed to test alert triggering.

 ## toml file with private information in it
 testing a scenario where a toml file is used and private data is contained don't ask me who uses toml.